CameronD73/529renew/README.md

 Select the "console" tab to view the error and debug log messages.

 # Day-to-day operation - with a working Chromosome browser
+Note: _this section is **not valid** while there is no chromosome browser_.
+For recent operations, see the wiki pages linked in the first few paragraphs of this document.
 1. Login to your account on the 23and Me web site
 2. start by selecting the kit of the profile you want to compare (if you manage more than one kit)
 3. go to the  _DNA Relatives_ page, either from the quick links or the *Family and friends* menu list.